Discovering Anne of Green Gables on Prince Edward Island

 After the birthplace, we drove on to the Green Gables house in Cavendish.
-Previously our travels had been in mainly rural farmland.
-It was a bit of a shock to encounter the town of Cavendish, complete with drive thru’s, campgrounds and mini golf.
+Previously our travels had been mainly rural farmland.
+It was a bit of a shock to encounter the town of Cavendish, complete with drive thru’s, campgrounds and mini-golf.

 Anne of Green Gables was published in 1908 and immediately became a bestseller.
 Montgomery’s childhood home was the subject of an inheritance dispute after her grandparents died.
 It fell into disrepair and only the stone foundation remains today.

 Visitors to Green Gables Heritage Place can stroll a recreated “Haunted Wood” and “Lovers Lane” from the books, they can also walk to the site where Montgomery was raised, at the end of the Haunted Wood trail.

 The Green Gables farmhouse is exactly as she describes it in the Anne series, filled with Victorian period furniture.
 It retains its old-fashioned flair.

 However, neither Anne nor Montgomery would recognize the site as it is today; with tour buses everywhere and a nearby golf course.
 Guides at Heritage Place are taught basic Japanese phrases for a large number of visitors from Japan.

 It was enjoyable as a museum, but my friend and I preferred the pastoral views and calm of the Anne of Green Gables Museum in Kensington, which Montgomery once described as a “haunt of ancient peace”.